pottumuusi/rogue-forever/README.md

 ```

 ### Developing for Windows
+A straightforward way for Windows development is to utilize Windows Subsystem
+for Linux (WSL).
+In WSL, perform the development environment setup as instructed
+next.

 Clone the repository.
 ```
 sudo apt update && sudo apt upgrade && sudo apt autoremove